 Banana Bread Bites

-These soft and chewy Banana Bread Bites are a great grab-and-go snack or on-the-run breakfast that the whole family will love.
+These healthy banana bread bites are a great grab-and-go snack or on-the-run breakfast that the whole family will love.

 - 2 ripe bananas